Jimngn/APecon/.ipynb_checkpoints/README-checkpoint.md

 The Aggregate Demand-Aggregate Supply (AD-AS) model illustrates the levels of total output and price levels in an economy.
 Its key components include:

 - **Horizontal Axis:** Real GDP or output.
-- **Vertical axis: Price levels measured or an index of price level derived either from a GDP-deflator or consumer price index measurement.
+- **Vertical axis**: Price levels measured or an index of price level derived either from a GDP-deflator or consumer price index measurement.
-- **Curves:
+- **Curves**:
   - **Aggregate Demand (AD):** Downward sloping because the lower price level increases the real value of money, leading to increased consumption and investment.
-  - **SRAS ​ ​End -Short-run Aggregate Supply ​: Upward sloping-higher price and vice-versa motivate the producer.
+  - **SRAS End -Short-run Aggregate Supply**: Upward sloping-higher price and vice-versa motivate the producer.
   - **Long-run Aggregate Supply (LRAS)** shows a vertical line at potential output.
 It gives the highest production level an economy can achieve in the long run, which can be sustained.

 Increased Risk Impact: